ASH Annual Meeting Press Policies

 Media must wear their badges to attend sessions.
 All non-ticketed sessions, including education sessions, abstract sessions, and special lectures at the annual meeting, are open to the media.
 In addition, media may attend the Friday Satellite Symposia.
 The backstage area of the general session room is not accessible to media.

 Only registered media may access the press working room.
-A badge is required to enter.
+A badge indicating working room access is required to enter.
 Due to room capacity limits, media are requested not to leave their belongings in the room when they are not there.
 ASH is not responsible for belongings left in the press working room.
 Media using the press room are asked to keep noise at a minimum to ensure a quiet working space for others.

 Your media badge is required to enter the press briefings.
 As a courtesy to the presenters and other media, please enter the room before the briefing begins and do not slam the door if you need to leave during the presentations.
 Presenters and other experts will be available for interviews following the press briefings.
 As stated in the photography policies, livestreaming the press briefings is prohibited.
 Visit Annual Meeting Press Briefings for more information about the briefings.